Manhunter (role-playing game): Beyond Exile Space

 The area beyond Exile Space towards the Galactic Core is largely unexplored or colonized by either Terrans or Aglians.
 This area contains the Gorushan Empire and suspected Manhunter strongholds.
 However, the exact location of either are unknown.
 The Gorushan Empire routinely sends marauders into Exile Space to conduct raids and acts of piracy against undefended colonies and trade routes.
 This area of space is also the source of Derkosians and Malatriani refugees in Exile Space.
 Both races' respective home worlds were conquered by the Gorushans.

 Publication history

 Manhunter: Science Fiction-Fantasy Role Playing Game was designed by Ramon P. Moore, with art by Jerry Bingham, and published by Kingslayer Productions in 1988 as a 72-page book with a cardstock screen.
 A second edition was published in 1990 as a 112-page book.

+Into the Bloodhood: The Guilding of Bounty Hunters in Manhunter was a supplement published in 1990.

 Rifts: Manhunter: A Megaverse Sourcebook was written by Buck Shomo based on Ramon P. Moore's concept, with cover art by Jerry Bingham, and published by Myrmidon Press in 1994 as a 196-page book.
 This book uses the Megaversal System published by Palladium Books and is designed to be used as supplemental material within the Rifts role-playing game.
 The book also includes a foreword by Kevin Siembieda.